wenqioliviadi/wenqioliviadi.github.io/README.md

 **Senior Design Project: Ergonomic Surgical Pedal System, University of Rochester Medical Center (August 2024 - Present)**
 - Collaborating on the design and development of a foot-controlled surgical pedal system to enhance surgeon comfort and reduce fatigue as a team of four using machine learning, Arduino, and 3D-Printing
+- Leading the design of the Ergonomic Surgical Pedal System prototype using SOLIDWORKS
 - Coordinating usability testing with surgeons to gather feedback for design refinement
 - Assisting with wireless integration and minimizing latency to ensure real-time operation
 - Managing project documentation and technical specifications to align with FDA Class II medical device standards